 - Then add your soy sauce, salt and pepper (I use quite a bit of salt because I don't salt my stock in advance) until it tastes the way you want it to.

 - Bring to a boil.

 - Slowly pour in the beaten eggs while stirring.

 Veggies of your choice chopped into small pieces

 leftover cooked brown rice

 Additional coconut oil or other oil of your choice

 2 pastured eggs- beaten

 Cook the onion in the coconut oil over low heat until just beginning to soften.
-Add your veggies (I used carrots and broccoli) cook for a few minutes until crisp tender.
+Add your veggies (I use carrots, celery, broccoli, or whatever happens to be lurking in the fridge) cook for a few minutes until crisp tender.
+Add your cooked, leftover meat if using.
 Add a little more oil if needed and then add your rice.
 Stir it around and add your soy sauce, salt and pepper.
 Then add more of your oil (I actually used chicken fat for my oil this time).
 I like to let it crisp a little before I stir it around.
 When it is heated through scoot the rice over to the side and pour in your eggs and scramble them.
 Mix it all up and serve.

 When I was a teen my mom worked in a Chinese restaurant.
 I would stop in there sometimes and loved watching the owners make the fried rice.
 They used plenty of oil (I’m sure a vegetable oil) and plenty of soy sauce (probably not naturally fermented) this is a pretty good re-creation of that rice made more nourishing.